-The imposition of a Right to Buy would undercut the statutory purpose of CLTs.
-The Housing and Regeneration Act 2008 set out a definition of CLTs in Section 79, and requires that they "ensure that the assets are not sold or developed except in a manner which the trust's members think benefits the local community".
+The imposition of a Right to Buy contradicts and undermines the statutory purpose of CLTs.
+The Housing and Regeneration Act 2008 sets out a definition of CLTs in Section 79, requiring that they "ensure that the assets are not sold or developed except in a manner which the trust's members think benefits the local community".

-The policy could affect CLTs that are RPs, and those that partner with registered Housing Associations.
-Currently there are nine CLTs that are RPs, several in the process of registering, and at least 45 that have leased homes to another RP.
+The policy could affect all CLTs that are Registered Providers (RPs), and those that partner with registered Housing Associations.
+It does not affect CLTs that are unregistered and managing their own homes without an RP.

-Homes England makes capital funding for sub-market rental homes conditional on becoming an RP, or partnering with an RP.
+Homes England and the GLA make capital funding for sub-market rental homes conditional on becoming an RP, or partnering with an RP.
 So many CLTs are understandably nervous about taking up the funding if it exposes them to the Right to Buy.

 It could also stymie CLTs that are planning or building new homes.
 More than half of the approximately 5,000 homes in the pipeline are for rent, and most will either be built by a registered CLT or a CLT partnering with a registered housing association.
 Many CLTs reported that the threat of Right to Buy was putting landowners off, because they weren't willing to gift or sell discounted land for homes that might not stay in the hands of the local community.